 Welcome to Phantom Billstickers National Poetry Day 2019!

-Packed with amazing events from all around the country and beyond, last year's programme was a huge success.
-With over 150 dynamic events, workshops and competitions, featuring acclaimed poets, new voices, young writers, and poetry enthusiasts, there was something for everyone.
-From slam poetry to sonnets, stages to pavements, people created and enjoyed poetry in a myriad of venues around the country: cafes, bars, schools, university campuses, community centres, retirement villages, marae, libraries and theatres – even on trains!
+Packed with amazing events from all around the country and beyond, this year's programme is gearing up to be a cracker!
+With a huge array of dynamic events, workshops and competitions on offer, featuring acclaimed poets, new voices, young writers, and poetry enthusiasts, there's something for everyone!
+From slam poetry to sonnets, stages to pavements, people will be creating and enjoying poetry in a myriad of venues around the country: cafes, bars, schools, university campuses, community centres, retirement villages, marae, libraries and theatres – even on trains!

 For queries email: email@example.com

 For inspiration check out 2018's full Calendar of Events here.

 For 2019 Competitions, scroll down!